 - Learn about the Irish rebel’s big stand at Vinegar Hill.

 - Discover how tough the conditions were on board a famine ship bound for a new life in America, at Dunbrody Famine Ship Visitor Centre.
 Guided tours are optional but cost no extra so I would definitely recommend it.

 We sailed back to the UK on this evening.

-So there we have it.
+So there we have it – your complete budget Ireland road trip planner.
 I hope you found this post helpful and are able to enjoy exploring Ireland as much as we did.
-If you have any questions feel free to shoot me and email and I’ll get back to you as soon as I can.
+If you have any questions feel free to shoot me a message and I’ll get back to you as soon as I can.

 Designing our Ireland road trip itinerary was made possible with the help and suggestions from Irish friends and fellow travellers.
 Slàinte!